MakeSchool-Tutorials/Node-Reddit-Clone/P00-Getting-Started/content.md

 Read about the following boxes and use them when appropriate.

+### Quote box

+Use quote boxes to include a quote.

+> I think everyone should learn how to program a computer, because it teaches you how to think.
+I view computer science as a liberal art, something everyone should learn to do.
+>
+> - Steve Jobs

 ### Info box

 Use info boxes to draw a students attention to an important concept.